 Titles About Mistakes

 Titles regarding potential mistakes your readers could make work wonders if done correctly.
 Not only do they create question within the readers mind, they also make you look like an expert in your niche.

 One of the first articles I ever wrote on Help Start My Site was titled, “5 Common Mistakes To Avoid When Buying Your Domain Name!”.
 Let’s analyze this title and find out why it worked so well.

 First of all, anyone who was looking up information on choosing a good domain name is probably inexperienced.
 The inclusion of the word ‘Common’ makes them realize that since they are inexperienced, they are likely to make the mistakes listed inside the article.
-Nobody wants to make mistakes, so they click on it and read it.
+Nobody wants to make mistakes, so they click on it and read it just to be sure they don’t screw up.
 See what I mean?

 And this can apply with anything really.
 Some more example headlines are:

 - 5 Silly Mistakes That Are Costing You Traffic

 - 3 Flirting Mistakes That Make You Look Like A Jerk

 - 6 Dieting Mistakes You Don’t Know You’re Making